Marty Pants: How to Defeat a Wizard

 Marty’s cat Jerome was based on my childhood cat.
 He was cranky, but I probably got along with him the best.

-That’s the real Jerome on the right watching TV.
+This is the real Jerome watching TV.

 “Peach Fuzz” is an amalgam of bullies I knew as a kid, and more often than not, they were failing miserably at growing a mustache.